 Campfire — s’mores, including sugar free and gluten free options

-Dance — fruit snack
+Dance — fruit snack, to be determined

 Saturday: